House Buying Strategies in a Down Market

 Even in a buyer's market, it's crucial to know for certain what you can afford.
 The seller has a lot at stake in a down market.
 He or she doesn't want to enter into a deal with someone who can't carry through, given that selling a house that's been on the market for a while is even harder than selling one that's still fresh.

 It will help your chances of snagging a great deal if you can show the seller, right away, that you're in a financial position to make the transaction happen.
 Be sure to get preapproved for a mortgage in advance.
-Preapproval means a lender has agreed to lend you a certain amount.
-Don't get this confused with prequalification -- that's just a lender's speculation about what it thinks you'll be able to borrow.
+Preapproval means a lender has agreed to lend you a certain amount (subject to final review and confirmation).
+Don't get this confused with prequalification—that's just a lender's speculation about what it thinks you'll be able to borrow.
 But also don't assume that preapproval is an iron-clad guarantee.
-Even a preapproval comes with conditions, and you'll need to satisfy the lender -- who's scrutinizing borrowers harder than ever -- that you're financially stable and still employed right up to the day the house closes.
+Even a preapproval comes with conditions, and you'll need to satisfy the lender—who's scrutinizing borrowers harder than ever—that you're financially stable and still employed right up to the day the house closes.

 To learn more about financing your home purchase, and the difference between preapproval and prequalification, read Nolo's article Where to Shop for a Home Loan or Mortgage.